 Note: most users will create structures via the individual

 registerPointCloud() (etc) functions, rather than this general form.

 Polyscope offers two patterns for calling methods on a registered structure: you can either use the pointer returned after structure creation, or refer to the structure by name.

-#include "polyscope/surface_mesh.h" // register a structure polyscope::SurfaceMesh* psMesh = polyscope::registerSurfaceMesh("my mesh", vertices, faces); // with the pointer psMesh->addScalarQuantity("some values", values); // by name polyscope::getSurfaceMesh("my mesh")->addScalarQuantity("some values", values);
+#include "polyscope/surface_mesh.h" // register a structure polyscope::SurfaceMesh* psMesh = polyscope::registerSurfaceMesh("my mesh", vertices, faces); // access with the pointer psMesh->addScalarQuantity("some values", values); // access by name polyscope::getSurfaceMesh("my mesh")->addScalarQuantity("some values", values);

 As before, each structure offers a